 - plurality is a simple and very fast procedure that merely tallies the most frequent read base or bases found in alignment with each reference base, and reports deviations from the reference as potential variants.
-This is a very insensitive and flawed approach for PacBio sequence data, and is prone to insertion and deletion errors. - poa uses the partial order alignment algorithm to determine the consensus sequence.
+This approach is prone to insertion and deletion errors. - poa uses the partial order alignment algorithm to determine the consensus sequence.
 It is a heuristic algorithm that approximates a multiple sequence alignment by progressively aligning sequences to an existing set of alignments. - arrow uses the per-read SNR metric and the per-pulse pulsewidth metric as part of its likelihood model.

-Confidence Values
+Confidence values

-The arrow and plurality algorithms make a confidence metric available for every position of the consensus sequence.
-The confidence should be interpreted as a phred-transformed posterior probability that the consensus call is incorrect; such as: $QV = -10\log{10}(p{err})$
+The ${\tt arrow}$ and ${\tt plurality}$ algorithms make a confidence metric available for every position of the consensus sequence.
+The confidence should be interpreted as a phred-transformed posterior probability that the consensus call is incorrect; such as:

+$$QV = -10\log{10}(p{err})$$

-${\tt gcpp}$ clips reported QV values at 93; larger values ${\bm cannot}$ be encoded in a standard FASTQ file.
+$\tt gcpp$ clips reported QV values at 93; larger values cannot be encoded in a standard FASTQ file.

-Chemistry Specificity
+Chemistry specificity